fstnetwork/module-api/API_Reference/submitSignedTransaction.md

 ## Parameters
 ### Request
 - **`data`** \<string>
-  - data after signed
+  - Data after signed.
 - **`submitToken`** \<string>
-  - submitToken from the previous api
+  - `submitToken` from the previous API.

 ### Response
 - **`submitTransaction`** \<SubmitTransactionPayload!>
   - **`transactionHash`** \<string>
-    - transaction hash of the submit transaction
+    - Transaction hash of the transaction. `transactionHash` can be checked and verified in any Ethereum explorer such as [etherscan.io](https://etherscan.io).